2026 Best Instagrammable photo spot in Denver, United States

 Is 3 days enough for Denver?

-Three days is the sweet spot for most travellers.
-You get downtown culture, a Red Rocks visit, and time to explore at least two neighbourhoods at a comfortable pace.
-A fourth day opens up day trips to Boulder or Rocky Mountain National Park.
+Three days covers Denver well for most travellers.
+You get downtown culture (Art Museum, Union Station, Larimer Square), a Red Rocks visit at golden hour, and time to explore at least two neighbourhoods — typically LoDo plus either RiNo or LoHi — at a pace that respects the altitude.
+A fourth day opens up day trips to Boulder, Rocky Mountain National Park, or the Mount Blue Sky Scenic Byway.

 What's the best time of year to visit Denver?